gfitz01/Hikaru-Number-Calculator/README.md

    **pathtohikaru.com**

-    NOTE: As of 4/28/25, this website is not able to be accessed using Villanova's Wi-Fi.
-Cellular service or a home Wi-Fi should be working alternatives.

   ### **Option 2: Locally**
     Download the repository, open up the played-hikaru.py file in something like VSCode or some other software that can run python.